entelect-incubator/.NET/Phase 2/Step 1/README.md

 using AutoMapper;
 using MediatR;
 using Microsoft.EntityFrameworkCore;
-using Pezza.Common.DTO;
+using Common.DTO;
-using Pezza.Common.Models;
+using Common.Models;
-using Pezza.DataAccess;
+using DataAccess;

 public class GetCustomersQuery : IRequest<ListResult<CustomerDTO>>
 {